Apollo-Robotics/Apollo-Template-PROS-OLD/README.md

 &emsp;&emsp;Example:

 ```
-prosv5 c fetch Apollo-Lib@0.1.0.zip
+prosv5 c fetch Apollo@0.1.0.zip
-prosv5 c apply Apollo-Lib
+prosv5 c apply Apollo
 ```

-4. Once the commands have been executed and the program installed, add `#include "Apollo-Lib/api.hpp"` anywhere in `main.h`
+4. Once the commands have been executed and the program installed, add `#include "Apollo/api.hpp"` anywhere in `main.h`
 5. Once done, intialize the drivetrain in any `.cpp` or `.c` file, such as main.cpp

 &emsp;&emsp;To initialize, define a chassis using the `Chassis` class and give it a name, like such: